-The implicit rate of the Foundation's lease is not readily determinable and accordingly, the Foundation uses the incremental borrowing rate based on the information available at January 1, 2022.
+The implicit rate of the Foundation's lease is not readily determinable and accordingly, the Foundation uses the incremental borrowing rate based on the information available at lease commencement or January 1, 2022, as applicable.

 The Foundation's incremental borrowing rate for a lease is the rate of interest it would have to pay on a collateralized basis to borrow an amount equal to the lease payments under similar terms and in a similar economic environment.